Skip to main content

-A high Impact work by PhD Student Siavash Mirzaei-Ghormish was recently accepted by the peer-reviewed journal "Quantum – the open journal for quantum science ."
-It addresses the problem of figuring out ways to use the millions of miles of fiber optics already in place to realize an internet based on quantum computing by using a unique dual-grating approach.
+A work by PhD Student Siavash Mirzaei-Ghormish was recently accepted by the peer-reviewed journal "Quantum – the open journal for quantum science."
+It addresses the key problem of spatially channeling light from a microdisk resonator to a fiber mode.

 Figuring out ways to use the millions of fiber miles already in place to communicate with people around the world to implement a new kind of internet - the quantum internet - is a key problem that researchers in the field of quantum computing and quantum networking are actively trying to address.

-You can see for for yourself the scale of existing broadband communication infrastructure with an interactive map provided by the International Telecomuication Union (ITU) at https://bbmaps.itu.int/bbmaps/, where a screenshot is provided below.
-Every blue and green line represents some sort of telecom communication cable already in place that allows the modern internet to function.
+You can see for for yourself the scale of existing broadband communication infrastructure with an interactive map provided by the International Telecomuication Union (ITU) at https://bbmaps.itu.int/bbmaps/.

-As members of the group Center for Quantum Networks (CQN - https://cqn-erc.arizona.edu/), BYU's CamachoLab, along with universities including University of Arizona, Harvard, and MIT, are working tirelessly to find ways to use the extensive infrastructure already in place to realize quantum networking; perhaps no one is working more tirelessly than our own Siavash Mirzaei-Ghormish.
+As members of the group Center for Quantum Networks (CQN), BYU's CamachoLab, along with Harvard, MIT, the University of Maryland, and a handful of other universities, are working tirelessly to find ways to use the extensive infrastructure already in place to realize quantum networking; perhaps no one is working more tirelessly than our own Siavash Mirzaei-Ghormish.

 His most recent paper accepted for publication in "Quantum – the open journal for quantum science" titled "High-efficiency vertical emission spin-photon interface for scale-able quantum memories" addresses the problem of converting stored memory in a quantum computer to a form that that can propagate down a fiber optic, so that, similar to conventional computers, we can "read from" and "write to" memory stored in a quantum computer.
 To achieve this, he harnesses the power of optical diffraction to channel light emitting from a diamond quantum memory structure into a spatial form that can successfully propagate down a fiber optic cable.